Course format

 Registration

-Request a place by completing the online form for the courses of your choice, from Monday 2 September 2024.
-You will receive an enrolment link for your chosen course after filling in the forms.
-We are no longer manually enrolling students onto the Canvas course, but for tracking purposes, we need students to complete the registration forms.
+Request a place by completing the online form for the courses of your choice.
+At the end of each booking form, you will see an automatic response containing the self-enrol link.
+Please ensure you follow this link or make a note of this.
+We are no longer manually enrolling students onto the Canvas course, but for tracking purposes, we need you to complete the registration forms.

 Courses